Banff Legacy Trail is paved path at Canmore to beyond Banff in Banff National Park, Alberta, Canada.

 The first major section links the Banff National Park East Gate with the Town of Banff.

 Light smoke in the valley covers distant mountains in haze.

-As I approach the Town of Banff, I ride beneath the true summit of Mount Rundle which always brings back fond memories of missions past.
+On the approach to the Town of Banff, the ride passes beneath the true summit of Mount Rundle which always brings back fond memories of missions past.

 The view to the west is into the face of formidable Cascade Mountain, famous for its prominent and permanent posture towering over the Town of Banff at the end of Banff Avenue.
 More great memories.